While some made positive remarks, one person said, “I got them and the soul separated in three days.” Were the shoes raptured, or…?

-For example, I overheard a man standing at the ticket counter as the agent rebooked his flight.
+For example, I overheard a passenger standing at the ticket counter as the agent rebooked his flight.
 As he received his new ticket, he asked a telling question.

 Passenger: "Is my frequent flier number in there?"